'Bodies drop' as Walmart manager kills 6 in Virginia attack - KESQ

 “He just liked to pick, honestly.
 I think he just looked for little things … because he had the authority.
 That’s just the type of person that he was.
 That’s what a lot of people said about him,” she said.

-Employee Jessie Wilczewski told Norfolk television station WAVY that she hid under the table, and Bing looked and pointed his gun at her.
+Employee Jessie Wilczewski told Norfolk television station WAVY that she hid under a table, and Bing looked and pointed his gun at her.
 He told her to go home, and she left.

 Police said the dead included a 16-year-old boy whose name was being withheld because of his age.
 The other victims were identified as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.

-Note: This story has been updated to correct the age of Tyneka Johnson to 22, according to new information from police.
-It also corrects the number of people killed in an El Paso shooting to 23.